Seeed-Studio/wiki-documents/docs/Seeeduino_LoRAWAN.md

 And Then,

 * Click on **Tools > Board > Seeeduino LoRaWAN**

+If you can not find the Seeeduino LoRaWAN, please check [How to Add Seeed boards to Arduino IDE](http://wiki.seeedstudio.com/Seeed_Arduino_Boards/)

 * Click on **Tools > Port** to select a right port number. (*Don't choose COM1*)

 ![](https://raw.githubusercontent.com/SeeedDocument/Seeeduino_LoRa/master/img/blink1.png)